Hernias are fairly common medical problems that can cause pain and other symptoms. In very rare instances, they can be life-threatening.

 Types of Hernias

-The intestines or bladder break through the abdominal wall and enter the inguinal canal in the groin.
+In an inguinal hernia, the intestines or bladder break through the abdominal wall and enter the inguinal canal in the groin.

 Incisional hernias occur because muscles or tissues are weakened by incisions made during previous surgeries.